bertod/ddp_project/README.md

 - **User Story 2**: _As a User, I want to access the system through CLI in order to get a static Graph visualization_.
 The python class containing methods which implement this feature is GraphBuilder (i.e. graph.py).
-At the time of instantiation, the constructor method (i.e. __init__) is in responsible for generate two lists containing respectively the authors (i.e. nodes in the graph) and collaboration between them (i.e. egdes).
+At the time of instantiation, the constructor method (i.e. __init__) is in responsible for generating two lists containing respectively the authors (i.e. nodes in the graph) and collaboration between them (i.e. egdes).
 In order to achieve that, it relies on a Iterator (located into helper_function.py), named ParserReader, which reads and returns data (as dictionary) from the output file of the Parser module.